mickaelandrieu/docs-1/doc/developper-documentation/components/config.md

 Thanks to the *BackBee environments*, you can also extend and improve your default configuration.
-For instance, let's say you want to add a specific configuration when your are in "testing" environment.
+For instance, let's say you want to add a specific configuration when your are in a "testing" environment.

 You can set the environment this way: